 Epilepsy is a central nervous system (neurological) disorder.
 It causes abnormal brain activity and can lead to seizures, unusual behaviors, and loss of awareness.
-It can be managed with medicine.
+It can usually be managed with medicine.
 Women who have epilepsy are at higher risk for complications during pregnancy.
 Regular medical care before, during, and after your pregnancy is important for monitoring these risks.

 Path to improved health